pcqpcq/open-source-android-apps/README.md

 </p>

 # Why?
-> This is a collection of Android apps which are open source.
+> This is a curated collection of open-source Android applications.
-> I believe that we can find something interesting and gain helpful skills from an open source app.
+> Exploring open-source projects is a great way to discover high-quality apps and enhance your development skills.
-> This idea comes from [this project](https://github.com/dkhamsing/open-source-ios-apps)
+> This project was inspired by [open-source-ios-apps](https://github.com/dkhamsing/open-source-ios-apps).

-# How?
+# How to Contribute?
-> I'll push awesome projects when I find any.
+> We are always looking for new and awesome projects!
-> You're WELCOME to [star](https://github.com/pcqpcq/open-source-android-apps/stargazers) and [fork](https://github.com/pcqpcq/open-source-android-apps#fork-destination-box) this project.
+> You are welcome to [star](https://github.com/pcqpcq/open-source-android-apps/stargazers) and [fork](https://github.com/pcqpcq/open-source-android-apps#fork-destination-box) this repository.
-> If you know something that is not here, it'll be great if you create a [Pull Request](https://github.com/pcqpcq/open-source-android-apps/pulls).
+> If you know of an app that isn't listed here, please feel free to submit a [Pull Request](https://github.com/pcqpcq/open-source-android-apps/pulls) or use our [**Add App Workflow**](https://github.com/pcqpcq/open-source-android-apps/actions/workflows/add-app.yml).
-> All applications are sorted in various categories.
+> All applications are organized into specific categories for easy navigation.

-# What?
+# What's Inside?

-## 🚀 Hot Apps (Star > 10k)
+## 🚀 Hot Apps (Stars > 10k)

 | App Name | Description | ⭐ Stars |
 | :--- | :--- | :---: |